jeffwilliams/calc/README.md

 # Building

-Calc requires the Go programming language to build.
+Calc requires the Go programming language version 1.8 to build (Needs big.Float to implement fmt.Scanner).
 First, install Go, then:

 ## On Linux